JorgeRobayo/Sticky-Memories/README.md

 ## Future Fixes

-- **Dynamic Rendering:** Consider dynamically rendering categories and items on the frontend based on fetched data.
+- **Dynamic Rendering:** Dynamically rendering categories and items on the frontend based on fetched data.
 - **Error Handling:** Implement error handling in backend routes for better management.
 - **Image Paths:** Double-check and ensure correct image paths specified in item data.